Focused Ultrasound for Essential Tremor and Parkinson’s

 We use ultrasound to ablate (burn) the part of your brain that causes tremor.
 Using ultrasound means:

-• No incisions.
-This technology lets us perform brain surgery without any cutting.
+• No incisions: This technology lets us perform brain surgery without cuts.
 This means no risk of bruising, bleeding or infection.

-• Precision and accuracy.
-This technology lets us create a small lesion in the exact right place.
-Thousands of ultrasound waves come together in one place smaller than a millimeter.
+• Precision: This technology lets us create a small lesion in the exact right place.
+More than 1,000 ultrasound waves come together in one spot that’s less than 2 to 3 millimeters, the size of a pen tip.
 This creates enough heat to cause a lesion.

-• Immediate feedback.
-Throughout the procedure, we test for improvement of your tremor symptoms so we know exactly when the procedure is complete.
+• Instant feedback: Throughout the procedure, we test for improvement of your tremor symptoms so we know exactly when the procedure is done.

 For patients